BlueBrain/ccfv3a-extended-atlas/README.md

 python tools/hierarchy_id.py [...]/id main_olfactory_bulb yes no yes no
 ```

-### 3. Run the linear and non linear monomodal registration with the annotation files (A1)
+### 3. Run the linear and nonlinear monomodal registration with the annotation files (A1)
-You can either run this step yourself using the following command or extract the result from the first step of the `deep-atlas-pipeline` at https://github.com/BlueBrain/Deep-Atlas.
+You can either run this step yourself using the following command line or extract the result from the first step of the `deep-atlas-pipeline` at https://github.com/BlueBrain/Deep-Atlas.
-This step will produce a registered annotation file called `ccfv2_annot_SyN.nrrd`, plus the transformation file.
-The output transformation file should be applied to the ARA Nissl volume as well, called `ara_nisslCOR_SyN.nrrd`
+This step will produce a registered annotation file called `ccfv2_annot_SyN.nrrd`, plus the attached transformation file.
+This output transformation file should be applied to the ARA Nissl volume as well, then called `ara_nisslCOR_SyN.nrrd`
 ```
 python pipeline/registration_antspy.py ccfv3_annot.nrrd ccfv2_annot.nrrd [...]/output_folder yes nrrd SyN mattes nearest
 ```